keu/docs/software/install-azure-standard.md

 az aks get-versions --location <your-region> --output table
 ```

 The Kubernetes version returned must be supported by Astronomer Software.
-See [Version Compatibility Reference](version-compatibility-reference.md).
+See [Version compatibility reference](version-compatibility-reference.md).

 Create and autoscale your Kubernetes cluster:
 ```